Sensifi: A Wireless Sensing System for Ultra-High-Rate Applications: Hardware Design

 Our design uses a LT1461~\cite{LT1461} to provide an extremely constant voltage reference that is resistant to temperature, noise on the supply rail, and process variations~\cite{voltagereference}.
 We connect the LT1461 to the ADXL1004 and AD4008 to prevent the risk of switching noise or voltage ripple, thereby reducing measurement inaccuracies.
-It can also deliver up to $\textrm{50\:mA}$ load currents, and the output voltage is guaranteed to be within $\mathrm{\pm0.08\%}$ of the nominal value with a temperature drift of only $\mathrm{12\:ppm/^{\circ}C}$.
-To reduce power consumption during the {Idle Phase}, we use transistor switches to turn off the supply voltages of the ADXL1004 and AD4008.
+It can also deliver up to $\textrm{50\:mA}$, and the output voltage is guaranteed to be within $\mathrm{\pm0.08\%}$ of the nominal value with a temperature drift of only $\mathrm{12\:ppm/^{\circ}C}$.
 For developmental purposes and to eliminate the need to use an external power meter, an INA219~\cite{dezfouli2018empiot} is used for in-circuit power measurement.